WorldOfDarknessXIII/World-of-Darkness-13/code/modules/unit_tests/README.md

 Unit tests are automated code to verify that parts of the game work exactly as they should.
 For example, [a test to make sure that the amputation surgery actually amputates the limb](https://github.com/tgstation/tgstation/blob/e416283f162b86345a8623125ab866839b1ac40d/code/modules/unit_tests/surgeries.dm#L1-L13).
 These are ran every time a PR is made, and thus are very helpful for preventing bugs from cropping up in your code that would've otherwise gone unnoticed.
 For example, would you have thought to check [that beach boys would still work the same after editing pizza](https://github.com/tgstation/tgstation/pull/53641#issuecomment-691384934)?
 If you value your time, probably not.

 On their most basic level, when `UNIT_TESTS` is defined, all subtypes of `/datum/unit_test` will have their `Run` proc executed.
-From here, if `Fail` is called at any point, then the tests will report as failed.
+From here, if `TEST_FAIL` is called at any point, then the tests will report as failed.

 ## How do I write one?
 1. Find a relevant file.